DataDog/documentation/content/en/network_performance_monitoring/installation.md

 - SUSE 15+
 - Amazon AMI 2016.03+
 - Amazon Linux 2
+- [Windows 2016+][8] (in public beta)

+**For Linux OS:** Data collection is done using eBPF, so Datadog minimally requires platforms that have underlying Linux kernel versions of 4.4.0+.

+**For Windows OS:** Data collection is available in public beta for Windows versions 2016 or later.

 There is an exemption to the 4.4.0+ kernel requirement for [CentOS/RHEL 7.6+][2].
 The [DNS Resolution][3] feature is not supported on CentOS/RHEL 7.6.

 Network Performance Monitoring is compatible with **Cilium** installations, provided the following requirements are met:
 1) Cilium version 1.6 and above, and
 2) Kernel version 5.1.16 and above, or 4.19.57 and above for 4.19.x kernels

-**Note**: Datadog does not currently support Windows and macOS platforms for Network Performance Monitoring.
+**Note**: Datadog does not support macOS platforms for Network Performance Monitoring.

 The following **provisioning systems** are supported: